todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/Software_Installation_Instructions.md

 #### > Now, we can run the command to test out the GeoTopicParser, first from the TikaApp / Command line interface (CLI).
 Then we'll run a Tika REST server, and try it there too.

 #### Created a simple script, which I will paste below called geotopic-parser that wraps the Java command and classpaths and allows you to run it on a single file.
+[SKIP_IF_geotopic-parser_CREATED]
+1. Create file geotopic-parser file:
 ```sh
 TIKA_VERSION=2.7.0
 export f=$1